 (Lahore, 1971) grew up in the US and Pakistan.
 The bestselling author started writing his debut Moth Smoke (2000) during his studies at Harvard.
 This innovatively written novel, in which an ex-banker becomes addicted to heroin, became a cult hit in India and Pakistan and was adapted for Pakistani TV.
 The international bestseller The Reluctant Fundamentalist (2007), about a Pakistani who gives up his top job in the US due to his disappointment with the West, was turned into a film.
 After his third novel, How to Get Filthy Rich in Rising Asia (2013), he wrote Discomfort and Civilization (2014), an autobiographical acount about politics, culture and religion, and Exit West (2017), a novel focused on a refugee couple in love.
 Hamid takes his readers past the frightening headlines of the West to the turbulent East, beyond stereotypes and prejudices.
 He also writes for publications such as The Guardian, The New York Times and The International Herald Tribune.(2017)

 Archive available for: Mohsin Hamid

 Mohsin Hamid's novel The Reluctant Fundamentalist (2007) is educational: it shows how hurtful our way of doing things can seem to an outsider.
 And how the sheer power of the West - apart from the question of whether it is justified - creates much bad blood among people who want to take part in it with their talent and intellect, but who continue to feel shut out.
 This was written by Leonie Breebaart in Trouw newspaper in a discussion of Hamid's bestseller.

-Now, one decade later, Mohsin Hamid has a conversation with journalist and writer Frank Westerman.
+Now, one decade later, Mohsin Hamid had a conversation with journalist and writer Frank Westerman.
 The latter takes his readers back - among others in Srebrenica, the Blackest Scenario and especially in A Word, a Word - to terrorist acts from the recent past.

 Which are the right words and deeds to win the battle of ideas with the fundamentalists?
-The conversation is hosted by Chris Keulemans.
+The conversation was hosted by Chris Keulemans.

-Right after the performance, Mohsin Hamid and Frank Westerman will be at Van Stockum Bookshop in the foyer for a booksigning session.
+Right after the performance, Mohsin Hamid and Frank Westerman were at Van Stockum Bookshop in the foyer for a booksigning session.